saurabhjilgilwar/Attendance/README.md

 link : https://php-registration-project.herokuapp.com/

 It has User Authentication, only admin can login to see that use

-username:
+username: admin

+password: password